Global optimization of harmonic oscillator basis in covariant density functional theory: Introduction

 The HO basis in widely used in the nuclear physics applications because of its simplicity (see Refs.\ \cite{D1S,GRT.90,NilRag-book,UNEDF0,CAKKMV.12}).
-While the investigations of the extrapolation features of the solutions based on HO from small to very large (basically infinite) basis have been in the focus of effective field and {\it ab initio} communities in recent years (see Refs.\ \cite{CAKKMV.12,FHP.12,MEFHP.13,BEHPW.16}), such efforts were very limited in the framework of covariant density functional theory (CDFT).
+While the investigations of the extrapolation features of the solutions based on HO from small to very large (basically infinite) basis have been in the focus of effective field and {\it ab initio} communities in recent years (see Refs.\ \cite{CAKKMV.12,FHP.12,MEFHP.13,BEHPW.16,CK.16}), such efforts were very limited in the framework of covariant density functional theory (CDFT).

 The CDFT with meson exchange functionals \cite{Rei.89,VALR.05,RDFNS.16} is unique since it has two bases i.e. fermionic and bosonic (mesonic) because the nucleus is described as a system of nucleons (fermions) which interact via the exchange of mesons (bosons).
-This is contrary to absolute majority of quantum objects the description of which requires only one basis.
+This is contrary to the majority of quantum objects the description of which requires only one basis.
 However, the impact of the coupling of these two bases via respective sectors of the CDFT on the convergence of the solutions has not been investigated till now.

-In absolute majority of the CDFT calculations, Dirac spinors and the meson fields are expanded in terms of HO wave functions with respective symmetries (see Refs.\ \cite{DIRHB-code.14,TOAPT.24}) and these expansions include all fermionic and bosonic states corresponding to full $N_F$ and $N_B$ fermionic and bosonic shells, respectively.
+In more than 90\% of the papers published so far in the CDFT framework, Dirac spinors and the meson fields are expanded in terms of HO wave functions with respective symmetries (see Refs.\ \cite{DIRHB-code.14,TOAPT.24}) and these expansions include all fermionic and bosonic states corresponding to full $N_F$ and $N_B$ fermionic and bosonic shells, respectively.
 However, it is only recently that the extrapolations to infinite bosonic and fermionic bases have been worked out in Refs.\ \cite{TOAPT.24,OATDPDF.25}.
 Moreover, for a limited set of nuclei the numerical solutions corresponding to infinite basis have been calculated in extremely large $N_F$ and $N_B$ bases in Refs.\ \cite{OATDPDF.25} and they allowed to benchmark above mentioned extrapolation procedures.